Meybille Bay-drone-jase-blair

 The South Island, and specifically the West Coast, is home to a very special taonga (treasure) — pounamu, aka greenstone or New Zealand jade.
 Of great spiritual significance to Māori, there are plenty of pounamu galleries and carvers dotted along the Coast, with the highest concentration in the cool little town of Hokitika.

-Pick up a special piece here, but keep an eye out when wandering along the long sandy beach, as you might be lucky enough to find a pebble that has rolled down the Hokitika River.
+Pick up a special piece here, but keep an eye out when wandering along the long sandy beach, as you might be lucky enough to find a pebble that has rolled down the river.
 Look out for stones with a grey, milky-coloured outer skin and a 'soapy' feel, or the occasional green piece that's been smoothed by natural processes.

 Due to its pebbly nature, Barrytown Beach (on the Great Coast Road) is said to be the best beach to find pounamu in New Zealand.
 Just note that, while fossicking is permitted on the beach, pounamu found elsewhere must be left in situ.